m0baxter/sudoku-solver/README.md

 ```

 ## Test Cases
 All test cases were taken from *Sudoku Puzzles*, Vol. 168, Kappa Books 2011.
+Except those labeled
+`hardest` which can be found [here](http://www.sudokuwiki.org/Arto_Inkala_Sudoku).

 - One-star puzzles: 1, 14, 19, 22, and 24.
 - Two-star puzzles: 29, 32, 36, 40, and 52.